 Example 1.
 In November 1984, you and your former spouse executed a written separation agreement.
 In February 1985, a decree of divorce was substituted for the written separation agreement.
 The decree of divorce did not change the terms for the alimony you pay your former spouse.
 The decree of divorce is treated as executed before 1985.
-Therefore, alimony payments under the decree are not subject to the rules for payments under instruments executed after 1984.
+Alimony payments under this decree are not subject to the rules for payments under instruments executed after 1984.

 Example 2.
 Assume the same facts as in Example 1 except that the decree of divorce changed the amount of the alimony.
 In this example, the decree of divorce is not treated as executed before 1985.
-Therefore, the alimony payments are subject to the rules for payments under instruments executed after 1984.
+The alimony payments are subject to the rules for payments under instruments executed after 1984.